Ankitraghav000/Docker/README.md

   # Introduction to Container
   Container is like a box that provide a way of creating an isolated environment,in which applications and their dependencies can live.

-  # Use of Docker
+  # Reason to Use of Docker
-  We use Docker for several key reasons:
+  We use Docker for following key reasons:
   ### Cost-saving:
   Docker containers use less memory, Thus, you spend less amount on IT infrastructure.